 How does one know if tapeworm is in their brain?

-If tapeworms enter the brain, they cause full brain seizures, groin pain, swollen eyes and general confusion.
+If tapeworms enter the brain, they cause brain seizures, groin pain, swollen eyes and general confusion.